the message center

 Urgent messages are delivered immediately, following your escalation and contact instructions.
 Routine messages can be delivered in real time or held and grouped, depending on your preferences.

 Yes.
-How calls are handled is fully defined by your instructions, including when live answering is used and how automation is applied.
+You decide when live answering is used and how automation is applied.

 Calls can be answered live at all times, only during specific hours, or only for certain types of calls.
 Other calls can be directed to voicemail, routed elsewhere, or handled through automated call flows, depending on your preferences.